Cowboys & Aliens: Accolades

+Home media

-Home mediaCowboys & Aliens was released on DVD and Blu-ray Disc on December 6, 2011.
+Cowboys & Aliens was released on DVD and Blu-ray Disc on December 6, 2011.
 The release includes an extended version of the film running 135 minutes, three behind-the-scenes featurettes, and feature commentary with director Jon Favreau.

+In 2024, Kino Lorber released a 4K Blu-ray of the theatrical cut.
+The release includes Favreau's commentary, behind-the-scenes featurettes, TV spots, theatrical trailers and a HD Master of the Extended Cut.